 The antifouling paint used both on the drive itself and the entire bottom of the boat should not contain any copper, per Yanmar.
 Cuprous oxide (copper) is the traditional material used in almost all bottom paints, so you’ll want to be careful when choosing any antifouling.

 Above and beyond that, even the slightest chip in the paint on a saildrive will open the door to almost immediate corrosion of the drive housing.
-The process to repair said chips and ensure proper adhesion and protection is complicated.
-The Yanmar service bulletin outlines that as well; it can be found online at cruisingworld .com/0707yanmar.
+The process to repair said chips and ensure proper adhesion and protection is complicated; check the manufacturer’s recommendations.

 If your boat is plugged in at a dock most of the time, you will need a galvanic isolator installed in your shore-power system.
 Without the isolator, you run the risk of your boat’s anode(s) helping to protect one of your dockmates’ boats that may have inadequate protection installed.
 That scenario will cause your anodes to be depleted much more quickly than normal, exposing your own drive units to potential damage.

 The importance of maintaining appropriate levels of “hull potential” — an electrical term that addresses corrosion protection — as prescribed by drive manufacturers is so critical that I would recommend installing a hull-potential meter on any boat equipped with saildrives.
 This meter tells the operator in real time if they have sufficient anode protection installed.